 ProsCons

-A single battlecard can contain a lot of information.Can become dense and hard to read, containing too much text at small font sizes.
+A single battlecard can contain a lot of useful information.Battlecards can be hard to read, containing too much text at small font sizes.

 Can be stored on the cloud or saved locally and used when needed.Static content quickly goes stale and needs to be manually updated by an administrator.